hassenoueslati/hassenoueslati/README.md

-My name is Hassen Oueslati, I'm 24 years old and I'm a final year Computer Science Engineering student at (ESPRIT) in Tunisia.<br>I am completely passionate about frontend and backend development.
+My name is Hassen Oueslati, I'm 24 years old, and I'm a Software Engineer specializing in web and internet technologies.<br>I am completely passionate about frontend and backend development.

 ## 🙋‍♂️ About Me